Day - 1

 Location: Antigua - Enjoy a free day exploring this photogenic city.
 Perhaps check out the ChocoMuseo located on 4th Street West, two blocks away from central park.
 Learn all about chocolate, which was first documented by the Guatemalan Maya, as well as it's historical importance.
-Otherwise, grab a coffee from one of the many myriad shops in central park and sit back, relax and enjoy Antigua's chilled-out vibes.
+Or maybe grab a coffee from one of the myriad shops in central park and sit back, relax and enjoy Antigua's chilled-out vibes.
 If you want to learn more about Guatemalan coffee, you can go on a coffee tour, visit the plantations, do some coffee tasting and buy some to take home.

 Day - 17

 Location: Antigua - Enjoy a free day to explore the city, with nothing scheduled until a meeting to welcome any new travellers joining you on your adventure.
 Maybe grab some roasted beans from a street vendor and munch them while you stroll around.
 If you’ve got a historical bent, perhaps check out the 18th-century ruins of the Monastery of Santa Clara.